FAA chief Dickson likes what he found piloting a 737 MAX test flight

 During the 19-month grounding, Boeing redesigned MCAS to be much less aggressive and to ensure it won’t overcome the commands of the pilots as it did in the crash flights.

-“I got a chance to see how the new system performed and essentially it’s a much more benign system that the original design,” Dickson said in a post-flight news conference at Boeing’s 737 delivery center at Boeing Field.
+“I got a chance to see how the new system performed and essentially it’s a much more benign system than the original design,” Dickson said in a post-flight news conference at Boeing’s 737 delivery center at Boeing Field.

 Though the pilots in the Ethiopian Airlines flight found that heavy forces on the horizontal tail prevented them from moving it manually, Dickson said he has no concerns on that score.
 Provided a pilot maintains control, he said, “you aren’t going to have any problems” with moving the tail manually when needed.